Steven Moore (author): Biography/Career

 In 1983, Moore returned to college to earn a Ph.D., first at University of Denver, then at Rutgers University in New Jersey, where he graduated in 1988.
 His dissertation was published the following year as William Gaddis by Twayne Publishers.
 During these years he continued to write essays for scholarly journals and book reviews for a variety of publications.
 (See list of publications, below.)

-Again unable to find a teaching position, in 1988 Moore joined the staff of Dalkey Archive Press, a press in Illinois that also published The Review of Contemporary Fiction, to which he had contributed in the past.
+In 1988 Moore joined the staff of Dalkey Archive Press, a press in Illinois that also published Review of Contemporary Fiction, to which he had contributed in the past.
 In 1996, Dalkey published Moore's Ronald Firbank: An Annotated Bibliography of Secondary Materials.

-Moore was managing editor of the Review of Contemporary Fiction during this same period (1988–1996), to which he contributed many essays and book reviews.
+Moore was managing editor of the Review of Contemporary Fiction (1988–1996), during which he contributed many essays and book reviews.

-Beginning in 1990, Moore also started reviewing new fiction for newspapers, principally for the Washington Post, but also for The Nation, Chicago Tribune, and the Los Angeles Times, along with reviews in scholarly journals.
+Beginning in 1990, Moore started reviewing new fiction for newspapers, principally for The Washington Post, but also for The Nation, Chicago Tribune, and the Los Angeles Times, along with reviews in scholarly journals.

-Moore was let go from Dalkey Archive Press in 1996 and continued in the book trade by joining Borders Books and Music later that year.
+Moore resigned from Dalkey Archive Press in 1996 and continued in the book trade with Borders Books and Music later that year.
 After working at its first Colorado store for four years, he was promoted to book buyer for the entire chain and moved to Ann Arbor, Michigan in 2001.
 That same year, his edition of Beerspit Night and Cursing: The Correspondence of Charles Bukowski and Sheri Martinelli was published by (Black Sparrow Press).
 In addition to his buying duties, Moore was the editor of the Borders Classics line (2003-5).
 He was laid off in January 2010, though he continues to reside in Ann Arbor.
 Since then, he has supported himself as a freelance indexer for university presses.